krova/PalWorldServerProxy/README.md

 License
 * PalWorldServerProxy is released under the MIT License
+* CryoFallSleepingProxy by Jimbly ( https://github.com/Jimbly/CryoFallSleepingProxy ) is released under the MIT License
 * Binary dependencies (Node.js and Microsoft's PsUtils) have their own licenses